 Invariance in general, as applied to properties, is a measure of what a given property takes into account and what it does not take into account.
-Some properties take into account fewer things (in the sense of inclusion) than others.20 For example, the property x is a person takes into account fewer things than the properties x is a man and x is a woman.
+Some properties take into account fewer things (in the sense of inclusion) than others.
+21 For example, the property x is a person takes into account fewer things than the properties x is a man and x is a woman.
 It does not take gender into account while they do.
 This can be expressed in terms of invariance by saying that x is a person is invariant under all 1-1 replacements of men (individuals who are men) by women (individuals who are women).
 Such replacements take objects that have the property x is a person to objects that also have this property and objects that do not have this property to objects that do not have it.
-But the properties x is a man and x is a woman are affected by such replacements: individuals that have the property x is a man are replaced by individuals that do not have this property, and the same holds for individuals that have the property x is a man.
-More generally, all 1-1 replacements of individuals that do not affect x is a man/woman do not affect x is a person, but not vice versa.
+22 But the properties x is a man and x is a woman are affected by such replacements: individuals that have the property x is a man are replaced by individuals that do not have this property, and the same holds for individuals that have the property x is a woman.
 In this sense, the degree of invariance of x is a person is higher than that of x is a man/woman.